TheOtherRolesAU/TheOtherRoles/README.md

 | Guesser Spawn Chance | -
 | Chance That The Guesser Is An Impostor | -
 | Guesser Number Of Shots Per Game| -
-| Guesser Number Of Shots Per Meeting| -
 | Guesser Can Shoot Multiple Times Per Meeting| -
+| Guesses Visible In Ghost Chat| -

 -----------------------